LaunchCodeEducation/data-analysis/src/chapters/class-relationships/exercises.rst

 Construct three classes that hold the information needed by headquarters as properties.
 One class should be a ``Book`` class and two child classes of the ``Book`` class called ``Manual`` and ``Novel``.
 Each class will contain two methods.
-One will be a constructor.
+One will be a ``constructor``.
 The other one will either be in charge of disposal of the book or updating the property related to the number of times a book has been checked out.

 `Hint:` This means you need to read through the requirements for the problem and decide what should belong to ``Book`` and what should belong to the ``Novel`` and
 ``Manual`` classes.